xunoaib/pdf-snippet.nvim/README.md

-# pdf-snippet.nvim
+# ✂️ pdf-snippet.nvim

-**pdf-snippet.nvim** is a Neovim plugin for quickly extracting pages from PDFs as images and inserting them into your notes with a Markdown link.
+**pdf-snippet.nvim** is a Neovim plugin that lets you grab pages from PDFs and drop them straight into your notes as images -- complete with an annotation and Markdown link back to the source.

-Perfect for lecture notes, research annotations, or any workflow where you want direct visual snippets from your PDFs.
+It's perfect for lecture notes, research annotations, or any workflow where you want quick, visual snippets from your PDFs without breaking your writing flow.

 ## ✨ Features